-From here you will indicate the term you were admitted to, whether you are a freshman or transfer student, and how you wish to pay your deposit(s).
-Note that if you plan to stay in the residence halls, you can pay your $75 housing deposit at the same time you pay your enrollment deposit.
+- Select how you wish to pay your deposit(s).
+NOTE: If you plan to stay in the residence halls, you can pay your $75 housing deposit at the same time you pay your enrollment deposit.

-Submitting your enrollment deposit is important, as orientation information is only sent to deposited students beginning in mid-March.
+IMPORTANT!
+Submitting your enrollment deposit is important as Orientation information is only sent to deposited students beginning in mid-March.
 Deposits are refundable with a written notification postmarked or emailed by May 1 for Fall/Summer and by November 15 for Winter/Spring.
 To request a waiver for economic hardship or inability to pay, call 715-836-5415 or email firstname.lastname@example.org.

 - Submit your $75 housing deposit.
-(See step 2 for deposit payment process.)
+(See STEP 2: Submit your enrollment deposit)

 Questions?
 Contact Housing at email@example.com or call 715-836-3674.

 Admitted new first-year students who meet minimum scholarship criteria at the point of admission and are accepted by the Feb.
 1 application deadline must fill out the separate Admissions scholarship application to apply.
 Eligible new first-year students admitted by the Dec.
 1 priority application deadline may be considered for early awards.
-Students receiving scholarships will be notified by the beginning of April of their senior year.
-For the scholarship application, descriptions, criteria and amounts, visit our scholarships page.
+Students receiving scholarships will be notified by the beginning of April of their high school senior year.

 Students intending to major or minor in music need to complete a placement and scholarship audition before enrolling.
 Visit the music website for information on audition schedules and how to register.
 Audition early, as the Music Department uses a rolling admissions system.
 Questions?
 Contact the Music Department at email@example.com or call 715-836-4954.

-New student orientation one-day sessions and registration for new first-year students will take place in June.
-Students who have paid their $100 enrollment deposit will receive detailed information about orientation in late March and will be able to sign up for a date in early April.
-Before you attend orientation, be sure to send an official transcript for any college work in progress or completed so you can get the best advice on what courses to select.
-Sign up for one of the required 15 one-day programs in June!
+New Student Orientation one-day sessions and course registration for new first-year students will take place in June.
+Students who have paid their $100 enrollment deposit will receive detailed information about Orientation in late March and will be able to sign up for a date in early April.
+Before you attend Orientation, be sure to send an official transcript for any college work in progress or completed so you can get the best advice on what courses to select.
+Sign up for one of the required one-day programs in June!